vinnypessoni/vinnypessoni/README.md

 Also love to help people to develop themselves and become amazing coders and testers!

-I have 13+ years of broad experience in Software Engineering working as Software Engineering Manager, university professor, test manager, developer, SDET, Speaker and writer.
+I have 15+ years of broad experience in Software Engineering working as Software Engineering Manager, University Professor, Test Manager, Developer, SDET, Speaker, Consultant, Mentor and Writer.

-I'm currently a Software Engineer Manager leading a team of about 10 people @CTM in London, United Kingdom.
+I'm currently a Software Engineer Manager leading 14 people in 2 squads in London, United Kingdom.

-Here you will find example codes that I developed to teach my students in my software testing mentorship program - Tester Global and Comunidade do Tester Global.
+Here you will find example codes that I developed to teach my students in my software testing mentorship program - Tester Global and Comunidade do Tester Global (CTG).

 I´m experienced in many languages like Java, Kotlin, Ruby, PHP, JS and Go.